Jan van den Eynde: Last years and progeny

 Jan van den Eynde made his will in 1671.
 He died in Naples in 1674, the same year in which his son Ferdinand passed away.

 Ferdinand, first Marquess of Castelnuovo, was Jan van den Eynde's designated heir.
 However, in 1671 Van den Eynde ordered several legati.
 He left annual revenue of 10,000 ducats from his landed estate to his young grandson, Giovanni Mastrillo-van den Eynde, 3rd Marquess of Gallo (later 5th Duke of Marigliano), the son of his daughter Caterina van den Eynde, provided that he add Van den Eynde to his surname (item lascio jure legati a D. Giovanni Mastrillo Marchese del Gallo mio carissimo nipote docati 10 mila di capitale con sue annue entrate, cioè docati 5000 sopra la gabella del carlino a staro d'oglio, che da me si possiede, e gli altri docati 5000 sopra la grana 25 ad oncia con li loro frutti, con condizione, che appresso il suo Cognome si debba mettere il mio di Vandeneynden) and the right to 10 000 ducats' worth of income is never sold, lent out, or pledged.

 Van den Eynde ordered an identical legato for the future firstborn of his other daughter, Giovanna Maria van den Eynde (mother of Giuseppe di Gennaro Vandeneynden, 1st Prince of Sirignano) and Filippo di Gennaro, with the same conditions: that the family name Van den Eynde be appended and the bequest neither sold nor given away.
 Both marriages produced offspring, and both heirs added Van den Eynde to their name.

-Van den Eynde's son Ferdinand (for whom, as mentioned, he purchased a peerage title) married Olimpia Piccolomini, nephew of Cardinal Celio Piccolomini.
+Van den Eynde's son Ferdinand (for whom, as mentioned, he purchased a peerage title) married Olimpia Piccolomini, niece of Cardinal Celio Piccolomini.
 He restored the Van den Eynde's Palazzo Zevallos Stigliano, widened its art collection, and built the Villa Carafa of Belvedere in Vomero.
 Ferdinand had two daughters, Elisabeth and Giovanna, who married the heirs of two of the most powerful Italian families, the Colonna and the Carafa.
 Both marriages produced offspring.